-Carnival Row Review: Whole Lot of Everything Goin’ On
+Carnival Row Review: Whole Lot Of Everything Goin’ On

 Last weekend, Carnival Row dropped on Amazon Prime and I watched every single episode with my own eyeballs.
 So here’s my mildly spoiler-y Carnival Row review.

-What Exactly is Carnival Row?
+What Exactly Is Carnival Row?

 First, no, this is not the show about the Depression-era traveling circus.
 That was Carnivàle and sadly, it was canceled years ago.
 Instead, this show is from Pacific Rim scribe Travis Beacham, with assistance from The 4400 creator René Echevarria.
-Knowing that, as I wrote in July, it’d be easy to predict that this show would be sci-fi.
+Knowing that, as I wrote in July about Carnival Row, it’d be easy to predict that this show would be sci-fi.
 But you’d be wrong.
 Carnival Row is a little out of this world, but at heart, it’s a murder mystery/love story.
 And despite its fantasy trappings, it’s very much a part of our world.

 As such, it begins, as so many human stories do, with war.
 We learn from a brief prologue that humans have been waging war (for…reasons) in the homelands of magical folk.
 Unsurprisingly then, they in effect destroyed those countries.
 Now the Burgue, a London-alike, is teeming with fae refugees, which provokes resentment from human citizens.
 (Hmm, hard to imagine.)
 Humans treat the fae like second-class citizens, largely relegating them to service jobs and sex work.